EnduringBeta/uav-blt/readme.md

 * Mental command power thresholds;
 * (Planned) Decay rate for accumulating commands;
 * (Planned) Emotion thresholds for Stress and Focus.

+## Building

+This project was build in Visual Studio using C#.
+Open the Solution file and build it!
+You will need the EOL'd SDK from Emotiv (shared in Device and Dependencies) referenced in the repo.

+It calls Python code to command a particular UAV, so you will likely need to create your own UAV command scripts modeled after what is in the repo.

 ## Example Video